bh-del/student_imProc/README.md

-## Python in image processing - supporting materials
+# Python in image processing - supporting materials

 A repository for faculty students on the use of Python in image processing.

 Content:
+  - markdown document describing software installation - `install.md'
   - jupyter notebooks: lab01, lab02, ...
   - img_test directory with images used in notebooks

 ---

-## Uproszczona obsługa dokumentów

-W repozytorium dokumenty przechowywane są:

-  - jako pliki *jupyter notebook* - pliki z rozszerzeniem *.ipynb*
-  - jako pliki tekstowe w formacie [markdown](https://www.markdownguide.org/)) - pliki z rozszerzeniem *.md*.

-Przeglądanie plików *md* możliwe jest w najprostszym edytorze typu notatnik.
-Jeśli jednak dokument zawiera bardziej skomplikowane elementy np. równania, obrazy to potrzebujesz aby został skonwertowany do innego formatu.
-Najczęściej:
-  - html
-  - pdf
-  - latex

-Najprostsze sposoby konwersji:
+## Simple working with documents

+The documents are stored in the repository:

+- as text file in format [markdown](https://www.markdownguide.org/) - file with extenstion *.md*.

+Working with documents *md* is possible in simple editor notebook.
+To display formulas, drawings, tables etc. you can:

+ - use a dedicated text editor
+ - convert the document to another format i.e.: html, pdf, latex etc.

+Simple open-sourcowe edytors:

-  - instalacja edytora [Mark Text](https://github.com/marktext/marktext): obsługa *markdown*, eksport do html, pdf
+ - [Mark Text](https://github.com/marktext/marktext): use *markdown*, eksport to html, pdf
-  - instalacja edytora [notepad++](https://notepad-plus-plus.org/) i dostępnych rozszerzeń do obsługi *markdown*
+ - [notepad++](https://notepad-plus-plus.org/) with installed extensions for handling *markdown*

-  - skorzystanie z internetowych konwerterów online
+There are also available in the Internet converters/ediotors on-line.